SoftwareHeritage/swhapguide/SWHAP@Paris.md

 ### Make the source code machine readable

 The next step is to ensure that the collected source code is made available in a machine-readable format.
+Making the source code machine readable will allow:
+- To properly archive the soure code in the Software Heritage archive
+- To reuse part or totality of the source code for future projects
+- To search and explore the code for future analysis or research projects

 If the code is only available in non digital form (e.g. printed listings), you can either transcribe it manually, or use a scanner and